The Best Backpack Leaf Blowers For A Spotless Yard In 2022

 Find more great products like this by checking out our guide to these quality bulb planters.

 Max. airspeed: 184 mph

 Fuel tank: 60.09 oz

 Designed for both professional and home use

 It doesn’t have a waist belt

-- Weight14.7 pounds
+- Weight14.7 Pounds

-Quiet operation at only 91 dBA
+Not too loud operation at 91 dBA

 Padded harness that fits perfect

 This Schröder Gas Leaf Blower is one of the best backpack leaf blower models on the market.
 Here’s why: it has a powerful 63.3-cc 2-cycle engine that pushes up to a whopping 920 cubic feet per minute of air at a velocity of 230 mile per hour for effortless, strong clearing of all kinds of debris, including wet, clumped leaves.